cmarikos/organizing-dashboard/README.md

 *   **Project ID**: `prod-organize-arizon-4e1c0a83`
 *   **Dataset(s)**: Data is drawn from various datasets, including `everyaction_enhanced` and `organizing_view`.
-*   **Cost Considerations**: Be aware that running queries in BigQuery incurs costs based on the amount of data processed.
-For instance, some of the queries used for this dashboard can process around 9.7 GB per run.
+*   **Cost Considerations**: Some of the queries used for this dashboard can process around 9.7 GB per run.

 ## Setup and Usage